Is your organization looking for the perfect event to incorporate into your next annual campaign? If so, look no further than the silent auction!

 Your organization should be able to receive many of these materials as donations, but it’s always advisable to factor in all potential costs.
 You don’t want to bank on a donation only to find out later that you have to buy it and don’t have enough room in your budget.

 Takeaway: Setting a clear goal and budget from the outset of planning will set you up to host a profitable silent auction.

-Because there are so many facets of silent auction planning, your organization will need a strong team to make sure that all of your ducks are in a row.
+Since there are so many facets of charity auctions including the planning, organization, and set-up, your silent auction will need a strong team to make sure that all your ducks are in a row.